maciejmalecki/metaprompts/plan-execute/README.md

 ### How Each Meta-Prompt Works

 - **`create-plan.md`** - Create command that orchestrates plan creation.
 Paste and follow the AI's guidance.
+Normally results in creation of `/plan` command.
 - **`plan-update.md`** - Create command that updates existing plans.
 References plans created by `create-plan.md`.
+Normally results in creation of `/plan-update` command.
 - **`execute.md`** - Create command that executes plans.
 References plans from `create-plan.md` and `plan-update.md`.

-Each meta-prompt is independent and self-contained—no code generation, no command installation needed.

-## Deliverable Increments

-The Plan & Execute method emphasizes breaking work into **deliverable increments** - discrete chunks of work that:
-- Represent a complete, testable feature or fix
-- Can be safely merged into the main branch
-- Don't compromise code quality or stability
-- Each can be released independently if needed

-This approach enables continuous integration and reduces the risk of large, monolithic commits.
+Normally results in creation of `/execute` command.

 ## Adaptation for Other Tools

-These meta-prompts are **tool-agnostic** - they work with any AI coding assistant and can be used immediately without modification.
+These meta-prompts are **tool-agnostic** - they work with any AI coding assistant and can be used immediately without major modification (although perhaps one needs to adjust file paths used internally, like instead `.claude\commands\plan.md` use `.github\prompts\plan.prompt.md` when using Copilot).
 The methodology works equally well with:

 - **GitHub Copilot** - Paste meta-prompts into Copilot chat
 - **Cursor** - Use in Cursor's command system or chat